 Highlights of the collection include works by Vincent van Gogh, Franz von Stuck, Diego Rivera, Pierre Renoir, Claude Monet, Paul Cezanne, Taddeo Gaddi, and others.

 The food truck pods perfectly capture Portland’s dining scene – inventive cuisine with a total lack of pretension.

 Although technically mobile, many food carts are congregated into pods – dining destinations with a great selection and convivial mood.
 Check here for locations.

 3. The Lan Su Chinese Garden

 The Lan Su Garden is considered one of the most authentic Chinese gardens outside of China.
-This oasis of tranquility is the result of a collaboration between the cities of Portland and Suzhou, Portland’s sister city in the Jiangsu province of China.
+This oasis of tranquility results from a collaboration between the cities of Portland and Suzhou, Portland’s sister city in the Jiangsu province of China.

 Jiangsu is particularly famous for its Ming Dynasty gardens, and artisans from Suzhou came to Portland to create this wonderland, where you will see traditional Chinese architecture as well as plants native to China.
 Stay and enjoy the tea house for a complete experience.

 This area of raw brick former warehouses and industrial buildings is Portland’s best district for shopping and dining and just generally hanging around.

 The name is apt.
 Powell’s is enormous, and there are maps and a color-coding system to navigate the multi-floored building that takes up a whole city block.

 But the best way to experience Powell’s is to get lost in the stacks.
 New and used books make up approximately a million volumes.
 Take a stack to browse at the in-house cafe.